 The medal commemorates Miss Dorothy Marshall who in her own long lifetime contributed so much to Scottish archaeology and especially in the area of her beloved Island of Bute and marks the Society's gratitude for the bequest to the Society following her death in 1992.
 It is awarded every three years to an individual who, in a voluntary capacity, has made an outstanding contribution to Scottish archaeological or related work.
 Please contact the Director with any proposals for this award.
 The next award will be at the Anniversary Meeting in 2016.

 The Murray Prize for History

 Funded through a generous donation from our Fellow Dr Peter Murray, £200 and a medal will be awarded biennially to recognise original research published by the Society into the history of Scotland in the medieval and/or early modern periods (cAD500 to AD1700), set within a British and/or European context.
 History shall be defined as encompassing all branches, including art history, but shall exclude archaeology for which there is already Society provision.
-Submissions for the prize, initially to be considered for publication in volume 142 of the Proceedings, will require to be with the Managing Editor by 1 November 2012, and we will present the first prize at the 2013 Anniversary Meeting.
+Submissions for the prize, to be considered for publication in volume 144 of the Proceedings (to be published in November 2015), will require to be with the Managing Editor by 1 November 2014, and we will present the first prize at the 2015 Anniversary Meeting.
 Submissions from non-Fellows are welcome.
 Further information on submitting papers for publication can be found here, and additional information can be requested from the Managing Editor.

 Projects that have recently benefited from the support of the Society.